 EL Civics has a good Valentine’s Day Lesson for ESL Students.

 Lanternfish has a number Valentine’s Day handouts.

-Students can send several different types of Valentine’s Day eCards (all three of these sites will provide a url to the card that can be linked to a student or teacher website):
+Students can send several different types of Valentine’s Day eCards (this site will provide a url to the card that can be linked to a student or teacher website):